bromine1/Obsidian-Notes/Classes/Python/Modules/Module3/Topics/Logic.md

 if x == 3 and y == 2 or z==2:
 	print("True")
-# This program will output true, as while the and returns false, the or has a succesful argument, and will retun everything as true.
+# This program will output true, as while the and returns false, the or has a succesful argument, and will
+#retun everything as true.
 It may be helpful to visualise the program with parenthases like so:

 if (x == 3 and y == 2) or z==2:
 	print("True")

 ```

+- Try mixing together a few logic operators and thinking of reasons why you might want to do so